Best Cruise Private Islands in the Caribbean

 Get ready to have some fun, because Royal Caribbean is one of the best for activities.
 At this resort you'll find the longest zip line above water, Dragon's Breath Flight Line, which extends 2,600 feet.
 You can also ride the Dragon's Tail mountain coaster at speeds up to 30 miles per hour.
-(Both are not for the faint of heart!)
+(Neither is for the faint of heart!)

 An Artisan's Village provides shopping for crafts and souvenirs, and of course you may also simply relax and enjoy the warm Caribbean waters.
 All ages may enjoy the waterslide and aqua park.

 Take your pick of cabanas to enjoy at this resort, from those on the beach to over-water bungalows.
 All are open to the island's breezes and provide shade from the tropical sun with comfortable lounge chairs.

 Unlike other cabanas found on cruise-line islands, these cabanas lack bathrooms, air-conditioning and fans.
 Still, you will receive beach gear and toys, coolers with cold water and cabana service.